hansonmcoombs/training-basic_python/sphinx/source/basic_objects.rst

     # numbers can be represented as strings
     x = '5'
     x
-    # and stings can be converted to floats and ints
+    # and number stings can be converted to floats and ints
     int(x)
     float(x)
-    # though python isn't smart enough to convert everything to a numeric value and throws an exception
+    # though python isn't smart enough to convert everything to a numeric value and will raise an exception
     x = 'five'
     int(x)

-There are many different operators and ways to manage strings, for more information please see # link to string details
+There are many different operators and ways to manage strings, for more information please see :doc:'this chapter on strings <../string_details_formatted_output>'

 The print function
 -------------------

-up to now in order to see the contents of a variable we have simply been calling the variable.
-This works fine in an interactive python environment, but when running a python script from start to finish you need the print function. print function is easy to use and will simply print the variable.  so for instance:
+Up to now in order to see the contents of a variable we have simply been calling the variable.
+This works fine in an interactive python environment, but when running a python script from start to finish you need the print function.
+The print function is easy to use and will simply print the variable, so for instance:

 .. ipython:: python